HannahHealyQCA/1701QCA-Assessment2/index.md

 ![Image](rpcode1.png)
 (This is an image of the code used to test the functionality of just the record with the motor.)

 To create the music, I first trialed different songs.
-I struggled figuring out how to put songs into the microbit coding siftware but after some practise I was able to get my head around it.
+I struggled figuring out how to put songs into the microbit coding software but after some practise I was able to get my head around it.
 I first trialed a simple song: 'You are my Sunshine'.

 This is the code I created: